 ACAD provides a job listing service for members and the public.
 We invite anyone to view the current listings.
 ACAD accepts job listings from members, non-members and search firms.
 Get rate information or submit a job online.
 Or for more information, contact the ACAD offices at email@example.com or telephone 202-884-7419.

 ACAD is excited to host our 71st Annual Meeting January 21-24, 2015 in Washington, DC.
 The theme of the meeting is Liberal Education, Global Flourishing and the Equity Imperative: The Deans’ Perspective, and it will be held in conjunction with the Association of American Colleges and Universities (AAC&U) Centennial Annual Meeting.
 Click here to view the ACAD preliminary program.

-Registration for the meeting will open in mid-September and is run through AAC&U and the registration fee includes all ACAD and AAC&U general sessions.
+Registration for the meeting is run through AAC&U and the registration fee includes all ACAD and AAC&U general sessions.
 There are ticketed events (Deans Institute, Keynote Luncheon, Members Breakfast, etc.) that are available for an additional fee.
 Click here for the AAC&U webpage that includes information about registration fees, hotel and the program.

 For more information about the annual meeting or other ACAD programming initiatives, please contact the ACAD office.

 The American Conference of Academic Deans and the Phi Beta Kappa Society hosted our fifth biennial conference “Is There a Case for the Liberal Arts?”
 October 17-19, 2013 in Memphis, Tennessee.
-With over 125 attendees, the conference was a great success and we thank everyone for their participation.
-We extend a special thank you to our featured plenary speakers Dr. Christopher Nelson, President, St. John’s College-Annapolis, Dr. David Anderson, President, St. Olaf College and Dr. Princilla Evans Morris, Executive Vice President and Provost, Fisk University.
+With over 125 attendees, the conference was a great success and we’d like to extend a special thank you to our featured plenary speakers Dr. Christopher Nelson, President, St. John’s College-Annapolis, Dr. David Anderson, President, St. Olaf College and Dr. Princilla Evans Morris, Executive Vice President and Provost, Fisk University.
 Click here for a full conference program.